Oussamaosman02/php-tuto-old/README_ES.md

 ## Cookies

 Cookies ara a mechanism for storing data in the remote browser and thus tracking or identifying return users.
-You can set specific data to be stored in the browser, and then retrieve it when the user visits the site again.
+You can set specific data to be storojo in the browser, and then retrieve it when the user visits the site again.

 ### Set cookie